Sources and attribution

 Kaspa.com Learn Kaspa

-Kaspa.com Learn Kaspa is useful for explaining the vocabulary behind Kaspa: BlockDAGs, GHOSTDAG, parents and mergesets, blue score and blue work, k-clusters, pruning, UTXO commitments, finality, transaction selection, mass, opcodes, KIPs, and node types.
+Kaspa.com Learn Kaspa explains the vocabulary behind Kaspa: BlockDAGs, GHOSTDAG, parents and mergesets, blue score and blue work, k-clusters, pruning, UTXO commitments, finality, transaction selection, mass, opcodes, KIPs, and node types.

 Kaspa Explained uses it as a credited learning reference for vocabulary and approachable mechanics.